aunyks/gltf-animation/README.md

 # gltf-animation

-Facilities for loading keyframed animations from glTF files and use them in realtime simulations.
+Facilities for loading keyframed animations from glTF files and using them in realtime simulations.

 This project is unlicensed.